![]() |

 Ten years later, in 1865, Menelik escaped Tewodros' imprisonment and, with the help of family and friends, became the ruler of Shewa.
 He would remain the ruler of Shewa for another 24 years before he became emperor upon Yohannes' death in 1889 (Pankhurst, R. 1998, 176).

 Ato Bezabeh fled upon the return of Menelik to Shewa in 1865.
 Menelik was officially recognized king of Shewa in August of that year.
 In April 1868, when the British came to dethrone Tewodros in Magdala, Menelik sent an army to Magdala hoping to claim the imperial throne upon Tewodros' fall.
 Menelik had asked the British to help him in his plan, but the British did not really care who became the next emperor so they denied him of any assistance.
-On the last minute, Menelik changed his mind and had his army back off, making the excuse that he would not have his men do battle on Easter.
+At the last minute, Menelik changed his mind and had his army back off, making the excuse that he would not have his men do battle on Easter.
 After the British left Magdala, Wagshum Gobaze, the ruler of Amhara, Wag, and Lasta, took Magdala and proclaimed himself emperor.
 Menelik had lost his first chance at the imperial throne to Gobaze and will still have to wait until Yohannes' death to become emperor (Gabre-Sellassie, Z. 1975, 19-21).

 Wagshum Gobaze, now calling himself Emperor Tekle Giyorgis II, remained emperor for only a short three years, from 1868 to 1871.
 When the British had stormed Magdala in 1868, they had done it with the cooperation of a certain Kassa Marcha of Tigray.
 After the British finished their campaign, they awarded Kassa Marcha for his cooperation by giving him a number of weapons.
 When the current emperor, Tekle Giyorgis, attacked Tigray because Kassa had refused to submit, Kassa was able to crush the imperial army because his troops, although outnumbered, were better equipped.
 Kassa went on to become the next emperor in 1872 with the name Yohannes IV.